Frederick Loewe was born on

 Alan was working on an idea

-for a show, Henry Duffy's production of "Life of the Party," in Detroit., and they decided to collaborate.
+for a show, "Great Lady", and they decided to collaborate.
 It was

 not a major hit, but the score received favorable notices.
 It was the first